-- if you choose "ONLY" IdP-initiated connections, Checkr cannot prevent your users from changing their passwords on the Checkr platform.
-(If you use SP-initiated (with an email domain) connections, Checkr can enforce these rules.)
+- If you choose "ONLY" IdP-initiated connections, Checkr can't prevent your users from changing their passwords on the Checkr platform.
+If you use SP-initiated (with an email domain) connections, Checkr can enforce these rules.

-- Your Checkr account may mix users with different email address domains.
+- Your Checkr account can include users with different email address domains.

-- If you have multiple Checkr accounts for your organization, you must first confirm that each of your email domains is attached to only one Checkr account.
-(For example: Users with an @bobsplumbingservice.com email address may only be associated with one of your Checkr accounts.)
-Your users must log into separate Checkr accounts with separate email addresses.
+- If your organization has multiple Checkr accounts, you must first confirm that each of your email domains is attached to only one Checkr account.
+For example, users with an @bobsplumbingservice.com email address can be associated with only one of your Checkr accounts.
+Your users must log in to separate Checkr accounts with separate email addresses.

-- Checkr accounts may have multiple unique email domains associated with that account’s SSO connection, but each domain may only be associated with one Checkr account.
+- Checkr accounts can have multiple unique email domains associated with that account’s SSO connection, but each domain can be associated with only one Checkr account.

 - Checkr users are defined by their email address, which must be unique.
-Each Checkr user may belong to only one Checkr account at a time.
+Each Checkr user can belong to only one Checkr account at a time.

-- Users will be unable to access Checkr without first authenticating through your IdP.
+- Users must first authenticate through your IdP before they can access Checkr.
 Direct login to your account will be disabled.

-Log into your Checkr account as an Admin, then use the Account Settings > Single Sign On tab in the Checkr Dashboard to view and update your SSO settings.
+Log in to your Checkr account as an admin, and then use the Account settings > Single Sign On tab in the Checkr Dashboard to view and update your SSO settings.

-For more information, see View and configure SSO settings in the Checkr Dashboard User Guides.
+For more information, refer to View and configure SSO settings in the Checkr Dashboard User Guides.